-Based on the only information in the question, and assuming it is a realistic scenario, we can deduce that the previous price for the coffee mugs was an introductory price (lower than usual) in order to entice buyers (four mugs were sold at $3 each).
+Based on the only information in the question, and assuming it is a realistic scenario (why would students be taught unrealistic scenarios?), we can deduce that the previous price for the coffee mugs was an introductory price (lower than usual) in order to entice buyers (four mugs were sold at $3 each).
 The price was raised the next month as demand was established as all the previous mugs were sold, and it was assured that the mugs were unique enough as not to invite competition.
 Thus, four new mugs could be sold at $6 each, with a $3 rise in profit.
 Production was not increased because there was no guarantee that the demand would remain.

 No coffee mug, nor any product, could ever be worth an infinite value as to be a “perfectly inelastic” good.

 The marginalist elastic and inelastic supply curves are an example of sophistry.
 This is because supply curves ultimately have a downward slope, responding to the downward demand curve.
 This is known as Smith’s Demand or Consumption Motive, which is the opposite of Say’s Law.
 In other words, businesses produce to meet the demands of society.
 In economics however, the demands of society are manipulated to increase the produce and sales of businesses (since profits, and consequently utility and pleasure, come with sales), and so infinitely high prices are possible.